Adeiko/RTDBowl/index.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results.
-- Picks 9-14 will be assigned in the regular season finish.
+- Picks 11-14 will be assigned in the regular season finish.
+- Picks 9-10 will be determined by regular season standings of the two playoffs teams not in the top 4.
 - Picks 4-8 will be determined by Max PF of remaining teams that do not win the bottom lottery.
 - Picks 1-3 will be in a lottery whith the 8 non-playoff teams The odds of the lottery: